Travel to Islay

 Fèis Ìle

 Fèis Ìle (pronounced "Fesh Ee-la") is Islay's annual whisky festival held each May — typically the last week of the month over approximately ten days.
-Each of the island's ten distilleries hosts its own open day with exclusive bottlings, tastings, and live music.
+Each of the island's eleven distilleries hosts its own open day with exclusive bottlings, tastings, and live music.

 Book ferry vehicle spaces 12 weeks ahead.
 Accommodation books up by January.
 Distillery open-day tickets sell out within hours of release.